Highlights of the Program

 • Balancing converted gas networks and new hydrogen infrastructure while prioritising diverse client needs across sectors for deployment

-• Positioning mobile hydrogen refuelling’s early role while overcoming Europe’s technical, regulatory and commercial challenges for reliable supply
+• Positioning mobile hydrogen refuelling’s early role while overcoming Europe’s technical, regulatory, and commercial challenges for reliable supply

 • EU hydrogen rules and production-versus-import strategies shaping future infrastructure priorities across transport, storage, and industry